igniterealtime/Openfire-Chat/README.md

 POST /restapi/v1/chat/{streamid}/logoff
 ````
 ## How to send and receive one-to-one chat messages
 In order to send a message, the stream-id of the sender and the destination address of the recipient are needed.
-On ingiterealtime.org, the **destination** address of a username is username@ingiterealtime.org.
+If your domain is ingiterealtime.org, then the **destination** address of a username is username@ingiterealtime.org.
 To send a chat message, first format a json object that looks like this:
 ````
 {